snscaimito/snscaimito.github.com/_posts/2015-01-15-quality-is-an-effort-across-the-whole-value-creation-chain.markdown

 - en
 - agile
 categories:
-- Management
+- management
-- Software-Development
+- software-development
-- ATDD
+- atdd
-- Thoughts
+- thoughts
-- Quality
+- quality
 ---
 **Quality should be everybody's concern.
 Ideally there is no need for quality assurance people, for testers or similar roles.
 Instead a whole team comprised of professionals ensures a quality product is made.**